infosec-MNIT/infosec-mnit.github.io/content/about.md

 **Welcome to the Guardians of the Digital Realm!**

-At [Your College Name], our InfoSec Club is more than just a club; it's a sanctuary for digital adventurers, where you become the hero of your cybersecurity journey. 🚀
+At MNIT, our InfoSec Club is more than just a club; it's a sanctuary for digital adventurers, where you become the hero of your cybersecurity journey. 🚀

 ## 🕵️‍♂️ Who We Are